szepeviktor/wordpress-plugin-construction/wordpress-fail2ban/mu-plugin/README.md

 ### Preventing login on unmaintained sites

-To deny user login totally copy this in your `wp-config.php` before `require`:
+To deny user login totally copy this in your `wp-config.php`:

 ```php
 define( 'O1_WP_FAIL2BAN_DISABLE_LOGIN', true );